zuowendong/Zuowendong/README.md

 <!--
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Zuowendong&layout=compact)](https://github.com/anuraghazra/github-readme-stats)
 -->
-Today is May 8, 2025, let's keep going!
+Today is May 9, 2025, let's keep going!
 As the saying goes.
-I’ve nothing to do today but smile.
+You can, you should, and if you’re brave, you will.